 I am so excited to welcome contributor, Carol Robbins.
 Carol is a friend, mentor, fellow Restorative Exercise Specialist and all-around awesome human being.
 Some people call her the Bunion Whisperer!
 She is also the instructor of the brand new Healthy Moving Workshop Series Course on Bunions.
-(You can save $30 on that workshop here for a limited time!)

 Let’s talk about Hallux Abducto Valgus (HAV) which you might know by its more commonly known effect: Bunions!
 Many people have them, but few understand them.

 Here are three common bunion myths – busted!

 Myth #1: Bunions are genetic.